frimley/koa-health-test/README.md

 /admin/activity/{activityId} | GET | Returns an activity | Yes | Yes

+Only an admin account can call the 'admin' methods.
 An admin account has been created upon database creation.
 The details are:
 ```
 Username: admin16180
 Password: pass16180
 ```
 If the above account is used to login, the session token will allow access to the admin methods above.
-This account has an is_admin column = true in table user_account.
+This account has column is_admin = true in table user_account.

 #### Authentication/JWT & Security